Safety-aware Goal-oriented Semantic Sensing, Communication, and Control for Robotics: Challenges Future Research Directions

 \subsection{Communication}

-Communication refers to the process of transmitting both sensor and C\&C data, with the following challenges and potential research directions.
+Communication refers to the process of transmitting both sensor and C\&C packets, with the following challenges and potential research directions.

-\textbf{C6: \textit{Limited Communication Resources.}} Limited communication resources for uplink sensor and downlink C\&C data transmission could cause delays/distortions that compromise safety and efficiency, especially for dense point cloud data (e.g., Ford 01 dataset: 120 million points over 1500 frames at 54 bits/point).
+\textbf{C6: \textit{Limited Communication Resources.}} Limited communication resources for uplink sensor and downlink C\&C packets transmission could cause delays/distortions that compromise safety and efficiency, especially for dense point cloud data (e.g., Ford 01 dataset: 120 million points over 1500 frames at 54 bits/point).
 This may prevent timely obstacle recognition, increasing collision risks and mapping time.
-To address this, we propose the following potential research directions.
+To address this, we {outline} the following potential research directions.